This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Peritoneal dialysis catheter care

-- Your catheter has come part or all of the way out of your abdomen.
+- The catheter has come part or all of the way out of your abdomen.

-- Your catheter has a crack or hole in it.
+- The catheter has a crack or hole in it.

-- Your catheter exit site is red, tender, or draining pus.
+- The exit site is red, swollen, or has pus.

 - You see or feel a new lump on your abdomen.